DanielOaks/BA-4chan-thread-archiver/README.rst

 ### Linux/Mac

 Install Python on your computer.
-On Linux, Python is almost always preinstalled; however, you will also have to install the program ``pip`` from the repositories.
+On Linux, Python is almost always preinstalled; however, you will also have to install the program ``pip`` from the repositories to install the necessary packages.

 ::